Table of Contents

 The second is the gentle stir.
 Once the ginger beer is poured in, the drink only needs a light mix to bring everything together.
 Stirring too firmly can flatten the lively texture that makes this cocktail feel so fresh.
 You want the ginger beer to stay bright and active in the glass, not lose its lift before serving.

 Adding the ginger bitters at the end is also useful.
-That keeps the flavour clear and easy to control, rather than blending it away too early.
+That keeps the flavor clear and easy to control, rather than blending it away too early.
 The visual cues are simple here.
 The glass should look generously filled with crushed ice, and the ginger beer should reach the top.
 If you are using the mint or lime, add them just before serving so the finish stays fresh.
 A squeeze of lime right before drinking can also bring a brighter citrus edge to the final glass.

 How to Serve a Moscow Mule